 A computer senses that wheels are slowing down.
-If one of the wheels is about to stop rolling, the computer will separately work the brakes at each front wheel and at both rear wheels.
+If one of the wheels is about to stop rolling, the computer will separately work the brakes at each wheel (with V8 engine) or at each front wheel and at both rear wheels (with V6 engine).

 The anti-lock system can change the brake pressure faster than any driver could.
 The computer is programmed to make the most of available tire and road conditions.

 You can steer around the obstacle while braking hard.
 As you brake, your computer keeps receiving updates on wheel speed and controls braking pressure accordingly.
 Remember: Anti-lock doesn't change the time you need to get your foot up to the brake pedal or always decrease stopping distance.
 If you get too close to the vehicle in front of you, you won't have time to apply your brakes if that vehicle suddenly slows or stops.
 Always leave enough room up ahead to stop, even though you have anti-lock brakes.